 Metabostore.
 This DB will ….
 It will also explore semantic web standards that facilitate linked open data (LOD) throughout the biomedical and life science realms, and demonstrate their use for metabolomics data.
 To connect different sources of data and knowledge, the “Semantic Web for Health Care and Life Sciences Interest Group” (HCLSIG) has started work to represent ISA-Tab metadata as RDF, in compliance with the recommendations of the international Linked Data community (http://linkeddata.org), which will allow to expose any ISA-Tab data set to the semantic web.

+NMR-ML Parsers: We use nmrGlue API to access the most important parameter from the Bruker and Varian Files.
+Our Parser, developed by M Wilson them writes these parameters into an nmrML xml file.
+The nmrRIO parser parses nmrML and makes its content available to R based statistics tools such as Batman and rNMR.
+[D.Jacobs and LF tools ?]

 The MSI Nuclear Magnetic Resonance Spectroscopy Controlled Vocabulary (nmrCV)